luisabellan/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a representation of the structure of a web page in the form of a tree where each branch is a node where the elements of the page reside.

 2. What is an event?

+An event is an action performed by a user (keyboard keystrokes or mouse actions) or by the server (page loads, etc) that affects the page.

 3. What is an event listener?

+An event listener is a function that gets triggered by an event.
+It has two parameters, the event and the action (callback function) that will get triggered by the event.

 4. Why would we convert a NodeList into an Array?

+To iterate over a set of elements in the document in order to perform an action or actions on them.

 5. What is a component?

+It's a structure that will be needed in several parts of a website.
+We create one component to be reused in several parts of the website.
+Like the products on a online store like Amazon (photo, description and price of a product), or the songs playlist in Spotify (name of song, artist, album) or a set of videos on YouTube (title, screenshot of a video, number of views, etc).
+They look like cards.

 ### Git Set up